Axarva/dotfiles-2.0/README.md

 -    greenclip
 -    alacritty
 -    sudom (fork of ibhagwan osudonaburg)sudo
--    doas- wait, just replace doas occurences with sudo, or go macho and install doas
 -    jq: Command line json parser (Needed for widgets)
 -    maim and xclip for screenshots
 -    mpv for low-battery sound playing (Not exactly necessary, you'll get the notification, but the sound depends on it.)